BLASST: Dynamic BLocked Attention Sparsity via Softmax Thresholding: Kernel Design

 Prefill kernels are typically compute-bound, bottlenecked by CUDA core (softmax) and tensor core (matrix multiplication) throughput rather than memory bandwidth.
 Therefore, our prefill kernel is designed to skip both softmax computation and MMA operations (attention-value multiplication) for pruned blocks.

 Figure~\ref{fig:prefill_pipeline} illustrates our changes to the pipeline schedule for the \algname{} prefill kernel, which is optimized for compute-bound scenarios by overlapping different compute tasks.
 The pipeline schedules operations across Tensor Cores (math warp/matrix multiplication) and CUDA cores (softmax and correction logic).
-Figure~\ref{fig:prefill_pipeline_blasst_same_1_3} shows that even as all $Q K^\top$ (BMM1) operations are computed, the kernel dynamically skips the compute-heavy softmax and attention-value multiplication (BMM2) for blocks identified as negligible (e.g., loop 1 and loop 3 in Figure~\ref{fig:prefill_pipeline_blasst_same_1_3}).
+Figure~\ref{fig:prefill_pipeline_blasst_same_1_3} shows that even as all $Q K^\top$ (BMM1) operations are computed, the kernel dynamically skips compute-heavy softmax and attention-value multiplication (BMM2) for blocks identified as negligible (e.g., loop 1 and loop 3 in Figure~\ref{fig:prefill_pipeline_blasst_same_1_3}).
 By skipping these compute operations, the kernel frees up execution units, allowing subsequent operations to be scheduled earlier.
 This compresses the entire schedule, reducing the total runtime from 18 time units in Figure~\ref{fig:prefill_pipeline_fa} to 14 units in Figure~\ref{fig:prefill_pipeline_blasst_same_1_3}.

-The Value blocks remain loaded from HBM in the prefill kernel because: (1) memory bandwidth is not the bottleneck, (2) the prefetching pipeline benefits from predictable memory access patterns, and (3) the latency of conditional Value loading would exceed the savings.
+The Value blocks remain loaded from HBM in the prefill kernel because: (1)~memory bandwidth is not the bottleneck, (2)~the prefetching pipeline benefits from predictable memory access patterns, and (3)~the latency of conditional Value loading would exceed the savings.
 By focusing on eliminating compute operations, we achieve speedups that scale nearly linearly with sparsity in the compute-bound regime.
-Our current design prioritizes the common case where prefill is compute-bound on modern GPUs; however, Value loading could be skipped in prefill if future workloads or hardware architectures shift to be memory bandwidth-bound.
+Our current design prioritizes the common case where prefill is compute-bound on modern GPUs; however, Value loading could be skipped in prefill if future workloads and/or hardware architectures shift to a memory-bandwidth-bound regime.